tweag/nickel/doc/manual/cookbook.md

 # Cookbook

-For now, this is an unorganized, temporary document not to forgot some pieces of the user manual that are not yet put in the right place.
+For now, this is an unorganized, temporary document not to forget some pieces of the user manual that are not yet put in the right place.

 ## Library (record of functions)